LennP/ha-motionblinds_ble/README.md

 # HA-MotionBlinds_BLE

 This Home Assistant integration adds support for **MotionBlinds** bluetooth motors.
-Beware that this integration does not work for **Eve MotionBlinds** motors.
+Beware that this integration does not work for **Eve MotionBlinds** motors. **Eve MotionBlinds** can be added to Home Assistant using the [HomeKit](https://www.home-assistant.io/integrations/homekit_controller/) integration.

 # Setup